Employment-Based Visas: Obtaining Residence Through Employment

 The employment-based visa categories include:

-You may also qualify for an employment-based green card.
+You may also qualify for an employment-based green card (permanent residence).
 As with any type of immigration, you must follow every step and submit all required documentation for your application to be approved.
 If you are missing any of the required documents, USCIS may delay or deny your green card.

 The documents required for employment-based green cards include: